Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: Outerplanar graphs are in B2m

 Next we present \autoref{outerplanarB2m:construct} which constructs a $B_2^m$-EPG representation of a given connected outerplanar graph $G$ with a given nice labeling of its vertices.
-The algorithm considers the vertices of the graph one by one in a specific order.
+The algorithm considers the vertices of $G$ one by one in a particular order.
 The subroutine \textproc{Explore}$(v,\dots)$ constructs a monotonic path on the grid with at most two horizontal segments and at most one vertical segment for every neighbor of $v$, for which no path has been constructed yet.
+The construction of the paths is done while maintaining the following invariant property at every call of \textproc{Explore}$(v_i,\dots)$ during the execution of the algorithm: the path $P_{v_i}$ on the grid corresponding to the green vertex $v_i$ which is currently being explored, has a \emph{free} region $\mathcal{R}_{v_i}$ on the lower horizontal segment, i.e.\ a region where there is no intersection of $P_{v_i}$ with any of the paths constructed so far.
+The construction of the paths corresponding to the neighbors of $v_i$ in \textproc{Explore}$(v_i,\dots)$ is illustrated in \autoref{fig:construction_out_in_b2m}.
+There we highlight the free parts existing at the moment when \textproc{Explore}$(v_i,\dots)$ is called in light gray and the free parts of the paths constructed during \textproc{Explore}$(v_i,\dots)$ in dark gray.

-The subroutine \textproc{UpdateGraph}$(v,\dots)$ deletes the vertex $v$ which was explored last and its incident edges from the graph.
-Moreover it deletes the edges connecting the neighbors of $v$ among each other, and also the edge connecting the last neighbor of $v$ to the green vertex with the second smallest label, if such an edge exist.
-Notice that the deleted edges are precisely the edges for which the corresponding intersections of paths on the grid have been constructed during the last call of \textproc{Explore}$(v,\dots)$.
+The subroutine \textproc{UpdateGraph}$(v,\dots)$ deletes from $G$ the vertex~$v$ which was explored at last together with its incident edges.
+Moreover, it deletes the edges connecting the neighbors of $v$ among each other, and also the edge connecting the last neighbor of $v$ to the green vertex with the second smallest label, if such an edge exist.
+Notice that the deleted edges are precisely the edges for which the corresponding intersections of paths on the grid have already been constructed during the last call of \textproc{Explore}$(v,\dots)$.